Home Christ Family Mission Links Downloads Contact

-"Worship" was originally spelled "worth-ship" and means to acknowledge the worth of the object of our worship.
+"Worship" was originally spelled "worth-ship" and means "to acknowledge the worth" of God; the One who is the only worthy object of our lives and worship.

 “In worship, the conscience is quickened by the holiness of God,